BibhabenduMukherjee/Software-development-Hospital-management-project/README.md

 EJS simply stands for Embedded Javascript.
 It is a simple templating language/engine that lets its user generate HTML with plain javascript

+## Database

+We use mysql as a database.MySQL is an open-source relational database management system.